 Other dogs will show symptoms, though these can range from mild to severe.

-If your dog is showing the following symptoms, then you should consult your veterinarian so that they can test for giardiasis and prescribe treatment:
+If your dog is showing the following symptoms, then you should consult your vet so that they can test for giardiasis and prescribe treatment:

 - Foul-smelling diarrhea